MicrosoftDocs/azure-reference-other/stream-analytics-query-language/try-cast-azure-stream-analytics.md

 ms.author: jasonh
 ---
 # TRY_CAST (Azure Stream Analytics)
-  Returns a value cast to the specified data type if the cast succeeds; otherwise, returns null.
+Returns a value cast to the specified data type if the cast succeeds; otherwise, returns NULL.
+Supports the [data types](data-types-azure-stream-analytics.md) in the Stream Analytics Query Language.

+For example, the clause `TRY_CAST ('this is a string' AS bigint)` results in a NULL since the input string cannot be converted into the `bigint` data type.
+If you need the cast to fail when there is an incompatible data type, use [CAST](cast-azure-stream-analytics.md) function instead.

+This function is useful to help ensure data purity, by enforcing the data types on an input column.
+You can filter out dirty data that does not match the expected data type in a given column by using TRY_CAST on each column.

  **Syntax**

 ```